protocol/launchpad/docs/pre-requisites/README.md

 ---
-description: Pre-Requisites to prepare for Launchpad
+description: Pre-Requisites to Prepare for Launchpad
 ---

 # Pre-Requisites